 This movie felt like, “What if OldBoy was kind of more about real estate?” or “What if the Monkey’s Paw was a Korean cautionary tale?”
 Obviously there’s a lot more going on than that, but Wow.

 Ok so I feel like there was like 40-45 minutes of just building a normal fucking world.
-And maybe this is racist of my brain to connect, but it felt like Shoplifters to me: an Asian family in poverty, everyone living in one room, conning to make things work, etc. One of the biggest differences is though how awful I felt for most of this movie.
+And maybe this is racist of my brain to connect, but it felt like Shoplifters to me: an Asian family in poverty, everyone living in one room, conning to make things work, etc. One of the biggest differences though is how awful I felt for most of this movie.
 It didn’t feel like the family were good people?
 Is that capitalism speaking?
 Like I completely understand poverty makes you do things that compromise your morals but it didn’t really feel like there was much to compromise, and of course someone could say that’s a learned mentality necessary for survival/being poor your whole life but I feel like there are plenty of people who at least wrestle with the morality of certain decisions and it feels kind of condescending to not think that just because they’re poor, like, “Oh poor people don’t have morality because they’re *poor,* they simply can’t afford it,” that feels gross.

 The daughter (Ki-jung played by Park So Dam) especially embodied this.
 The driver she thoughtlessly frames and causes to lose his job, I felt awful for.
 Ok but now we’re reaching the meat (the ram-don if you will)-when the old housekeeper comes.
 This is when we really leave the reality of the story we’ve known, and add this INSANE layer.
 It was like peeling back a layer of an onion, and below that layer your husband hasn’t been outside in 4 years.
 Wowza!